ceylonuni/ceylonuni-backend/README.md

 # ceylonuni-backend
-A unique and common Socializing, Event posting and Study room platform for all Sri Lankan state university students
+A unique and common Socializing, Event posting and Study room platform for all Sri Lankan state university students.